Here’s why D.C. was excluded from a FEMA vaccine program: It’s for big states

-But Fenton said that FEMA’s selection process for the 21 sites it has set up so far, and the additional 15 it plans to open, was based not just on its “social vulnerability index” but on state population.
+But Fenton said FEMA’s selection process for the 21 sites it has set up so far, and the additional 15 it plans to open, was based not just on its “social vulnerability index” but on population.

 The agency started with the most populous states, opening sites in California, then Texas and Florida, and will continue to proceed by state size, Fenton said.
 That means the District — with a population smaller than all but two states — will not get this federal assistance.